 Again, in accordance with the terms of the trust, all Walker Lecture films and performances are free and open to the public.
 No tickets are required and no reservations are taken.
 Seating is on a first come-first served basis, and doors open approximately 30 minutes prior to programs.

-With the exception of Handel's "Messiah" which is held at St. Paul's Episcopal Church on Park Street, all shows are presented at the Concord City Auditorium on Prince Street located directly behind City Hall.
+With the exception of Handel's "Messiah" which is now held at South Congregational Church, 27 Pleasant Street, all shows are currently presented at the Concord City Auditorium on Prince Street located directly behind City Hall.
 Click on the "Directions" link for further information.